bcohenboulakia/nbworkshop/README.md

 ### Note addressed to the tutor

-A note only addressed to the tutor can be added in the Notebook.
-This note is completely removed from the student Notebook.
+A note only addressed to the tutor can be added in the notebook.
+This note is completely removed from the student notebook.
 It must be placed in markdown cells, inside a <code>&lt;blockquote&gt;&lt;/blockquote&gt;</code>  block with the class <code>"comment"</code>.
 Example:
 ```html
 WS text.